Presbyterian Church of Korea: Early missionaries

-Calvinism first arrived in Korea in August 1866, when pastor Robert Jermain Thomas was captured and martyred during the General Sherman incident.
+Calvinism first arrived in Korea in August of 1866, when pastor Robert Jermain Thomas was captured and martyred during the General Sherman incident.
 The first Korean Presbyterian church was founded by Seo Sang-ryun in Hwanghae Province in 1884.
-Sang-ryun had been converted to Christianity by Scottish pastor John McIntyre during his time in Manchuria.

 Large-scale missions began two decades later, when Horace Newton Allen of the Northern Presbyterian Church entered the royal court of Joseon as a physician.
 In 1885, Horace Underwood and John W. Heron arrived to establish a formal Presbyterian mission in Korea.
 Although the first Korean Bible was translated by John Ross in the 1870s, it was later printed by the British and Foreign Bible Society and the Scottish Bible Society in 1886.

-Soon after, additional Western missionaries arrived in Korea.
-Canadian missionary James Scarth Gale and Australian Joseph Henry Davies came in 1889, followed by American Samuel Austin Moffett in 1890.
+Soon after, in 1889, missionaries James Scarth Gale and Joseph Henry Davies came from Canada and Australia, followed by Samuel Austin Moffett in 1890 from America.
 In 1891, teachers Isabella Menzies, Jean Perry, and Mary Fawcett arrived from Australia.
-Dr. James MacKenzie landed in 1893, and in 1898, Dr. Robert Grierson, pastor W. R. Foote, and Duncan MacRae of the Presbyterian Church in Canada joined the mission effort.
+Dr. James MacKenzie landed in 1893, and in 1898, Dr. Robert Grierson, pastor W. R. Foote, and Duncan MacRae of the Presbyterian Church in Canada joined the missionary effort.

 McKenzie died a year and a half after his arrival while working in evangelism and medical care at Sorae Church, Hwanghae Province.
 His efforts led to the organization of the Korean mission church for the Presbyterian Church in Canada in Wonsan.
 Pastors William D. Reynolds and Lewis B. Tate arrived in 1892 and organized the Korean mission church for the Southern Presbyterian Church in Jeolla Province.

 In 1889, the Northern Presbyterian Church and the Presbyterian Church of Victoria created The United Council of Presbyterian Missions, with John W. Heron as chairman, to settle issues over the unification of churches.
 In 1893, the United Council of Presbyterian Missions became the Council of Missions Holding the Presbyterian Form of Government (also known as the Council of Missions).
-Both councils consisted solely of foreign missionaries.
+Both councils were made up entirely of foreign missionaries.